-- 5. Copies of Grade Reports Copies of student grade reports shall be kept on file in the school that the student attends, and all teacher grade books will be submitted to the principal at the end of the school year and kept on file for a period of five academic years.
-All students' cumulative records shall be completed and kept on file in compliance with the Mississippi Department of Education regulations, state laws, and school board policy. - 6.
-Progress Reports A progress report will be issued every four and a half weeks.
+Copies of Grade Reports - Copies of student grade reports shall be kept on file in the school that the student attends, and all teacher grade books will be submitted to the principal at the end of the school year and kept on file for a period of five academic years.
+All students' cumulative records shall be completed and kept on file in compliance with the Mississippi Department of Education regulations, state laws, and school board policy.